5 from 1 vote

 • Add pitted cherries and water to a medium saucepan over medium-high heat.
 Bring to a boil, then reduce to a simmer.

-• Add in honey and zest of 1 lime.
+• Add honey and lime zest.
 Stir to combine and return to a simmer for 10 minutes, stirring occasionally.
-Use the back of a wooden spoon to mash the cherries as the continue to soften.
+Use the back of a wooden spoon to mash the cherries as they continue to soften.

-• In the pitcher of a high-power blender, add the cherry mixture and 1 cup lime juice.
-Secure lid and run on high for about 1 minute, until fully blended.
+• Transfer the cherry mixture to a high-powered blender and add 1 cup fresh lime juice.
+Secure the lid and blend on high for about 1 minute, until fully smooth.

 iconLike this?
 Leave a comment below!